jonathf/numpoly/docs/comparison.rst

     ...  numpy.array([3+3j, 3+1j, 1+3j, 1+1j]))
     array([False, False,  True,  True])

-However, polynomials comparisons are a lot more complicated as there are no total ordering.
-However it is possible to impose a total order that is both internally consistent and which is backwards compatible with the behavior of ``numpy.ndarray``.
-But it requires som design choices, which might have other solutions.
+Polynomials comparisons are a lot more complicated as there are no total ordering.
+However, it is possible to impose a total order that is both internally consistent and which is backwards compatible with the behavior of ``numpy.ndarray``.
+It requires som design choices, which is opinionated, and might not always align with everyones taste.

 The default ordering implemented in ``numpoly`` is defined as follows: